RA-L Special Issues

 - Plans to submit either a Survey paper or an Editorial article to be published in the same Special Issue

-- The proposed Special Issue editorial timeline, consistent with the RA-L policy of publishing in max.
+- The proposed Special Issue editorial timeline is consistent with the RA-L policy of publishing in max.
 6 months from submission.

-If the Special Issue proposal is accepted, Guest Editors will prepare a draft of the Call for Papers to be published in the RA-L website and of a message to be sent to relevant email distribution lists.
+If the Special Issue proposal is accepted, Guest Editors will prepare a draft of the Call for Papers to be published on the RA-L website and a message to be sent to relevant email distribution lists.

 Upon acceptance of a complete Special Issue proposal as specified above, the RA-L Editorial Board selects one of the RA-L Editors as the Supervising Editor and issues a call for papers for the Special Issue.

 If a sufficient number of papers (at least 6) submitted to the Special Issue is eventually accepted, then the Special Issue is accepted.
 Guest Editors will prepare a lead Editorial article, introducing the Special Issue area and illustrating the different contributions and their relations.
-The Editorial will contain references to all Letters published in the Special Issue, with links in the PDF that will take to the corresponding Letter.
+The Editorial will contain references to all Letters published in the Special Issue, with links in the PDF to the corresponding Letter.
 Reciprocally, all Letters published in the Special Issue will have a link to the Editorial article, which thus functions as a hub for the electronically-published Special Issue.

 Editorial articles are two pages long at maximum and are not peer-reviewed.
 However, if the Guest Editors have an accepted Survey paper, this will subsume the functions of the Editorial article.